-Each non-employee director of Diodes receives \$1,500 for each meeting of the Board of Directors or committee meeting attended in person, and \$750 for each meeting in which such director participates by telephone.
+Each non-employee director of Diodes receives \$1,500 for each meeting of our Board of Directors or committee meeting attended in person, and \$750 for each meeting in which such director participates by telephone.
 In addition, non-qualified stock options are granted annually to both employee and non-employee directors.
-The exercise price of each option is no less than that fair market value of the common stock on the date of grant, and the option vests in equal annual installments over a three-year period commencing on the first anniversary of the date of grant.
-For 2005, the Chairman of the Board received an option to purchase 49,500 shares of our common stock.
-The Vice-Chairman of the Board received an option to purchase 37,500 shares of our common stock and all other directors each received an option to purchase 7,000 shares of our common stock.
-In addition, the Audit Committee members receive annually an option to purchase 4,500 shares of our common stock, with the Audit Committee chairman receiving an additional option to purchase 3,000 shares, and all other committee members receive annually an option to purchase 1,500 shares of our common stock, with the committee chairman receiving an additional 1,500-share stock option grant.
-The Board of Directors may modify such compensation in the future.
+The exercise price of each option is no less than the fair market value of the common stock on the date of grant, and the option vests in equal annual installments over a three-year period commencing on the first anniversary of the date of grant.
+For 2005, the Chairman of our Board of Directors received an option to purchase 49,500 shares of our common stock.
+The Vice-Chairman of our Board of Directors received an option to purchase 37,500 shares of our common stock and all other directors each received an option to purchase 7,000 shares of our common stock.
+In addition, the Audit Committee members receive annually an option to purchase 4,500 shares of our common stock, with the Audit Committee Chairman receiving an additional option to purchase 3,000 shares, and all other committee members receive annually an option to purchase 1,500 shares of our common stock, with the committee Chairman receiving an additional 1,500-share stock option grant.
+Our Board of Directors may modify such compensation in the future.